google/data-layer-helper/README.md

 There are two possible actions to take when merging a key/value pair onto the abstract model; overwriting the existing value or recursively merging the new value onto the existing value.
-The action taken will depend on the type of the two values.
+The action taken will depend on the type of the two values unless explicitly overriden.
 For this, we define three types of values:

 * JavaScript Arrays
 * "Plain" Objects